DhanalakshmiT-369/demo/README.md

 ## Purpose
 The Induction Module ensures every train entering operation has the correct crew, complete information, and updated data.
 It bridges operational accuracy with real-time database management — making the induction process efficient and error-free.

+---

+# Crew Management Module :

+ ## Overview

+The Crew Management Module handles the complete workforce administration required for smooth operation of the AI-Driven Train Induction and Scheduling System.

+This module manages the lifecycle of crew members — adding new staff, updating their information, deleting outdated profiles, and tracking their shift allocations.
+All operations are securely stored in a MySQL database using a structured OOP + DAO-based backend.

+It ensures that every crew member is accurately documented and assigned, contributing directly to safer, more efficient train scheduling.

+---

+# Features

+ ## Add Crew Information

+Add new crew members with details such as name, role, contact information, past shift, current shift, and future shift.

+Stores all records in the MySQL database.

+Prevents incomplete entries with input validations.

+Automatically assigns a unique ID to each crew member.

+## Update Crew Information

+Modify existing crew details including role changes, contact updates, or shift revisions.

+Real-time updates reflected instantly in the UI and the database.

+Ensures clean and accurate data through controlled editing operations.

+## Delete Crew Information

+Remove inactive or outdated crew profiles securely.

+Ensures consistent database records through proper deletion handling.

+Prevents accidental deletions using selection-based validation.

+## Manage Crew Shifts (Past, Current, Future)

+Track shift history and upcoming assignments for each crew member.

+Provides a clear view of staff availability for scheduling.

+Helps prevent crew conflicts, overloading, or overlapping shifts.

+Enhances operational planning and scheduling accuracy.

+## Full Database Integration

+Uses MySQL as the backend for persistent and reliable data storage.

+DAO (Data Access Object) architecture ensures clean separation between UI and logic.

+Supports robust CRUD operations for all crew-related data.

+Ensures scalable and maintainable backend implementation.

+##Purpose

+The Crew Management Module ensures that all train crew members are properly managed, updated, and assigned.
+It maintains critical workforce data that directly affects train induction, scheduling accuracy, and operational safety.

+By combining an intuitive Swing-based interface with strong MySQL backend integration, this module delivers a reliable, efficient, and error-free crew administration system — significantly contributing to the overall functioning of the Train Induction and Scheduling project.